As a parent, if there are just three things you could know about your child's online world, what would they be?

 In our next major feature, Joey will pull together all the screen time settings you have set per child and give recommendations on what changes to the controls you can put in.

 Joey will also aggregate online activity and provide a single view of your child's online activity, app usage and search trends.
-Instead of spying, Joey can provide conversation starters for parents and guardians such as, "Hey, I noticed you're on [app] a lot-what do you like about it?"
+Instead of spying, Joey can provide conversation starters for parents and guardians such as, "Hey, I noticed you're on [app] a lot, what do you like about it?"

-#3 - Is my child happy?
-(Emotional wellbeing and friendships) A surprising and deeply important theme from parents/guardians was not just safety, but happiness.
+A surprising and deeply important theme from parents in our survey group was not just safety, but happiness.
+Are my kids ok?

 - Are they struggling with friendships?